kpatenio/quoi-flask-backend/README.md

 For more information about this project's history and/or progress, see the wiki [here](https://github.com/kpatenio/QUOI/wiki).

 ## Starting Flask
 Currently, no venv has been set up.
-The temporary workaround is use PyCharm to run the app.
+The temporary workaround is to use PyCharm to run the app.

 ## Server
 Considering the app is not yet deployed, the server will be hosted at `http://127.0.0.1:5000/` for the time being.